LLC vs. Sole Proprietorship: What’s the Difference?

 When tax season comes around, the difference between having an LLC versus a sole proprietorship is a big motivator for small business owners.

-As the business owner of a sole proprietorship, you’ll file your business taxes, along with your personal taxes.
+As a sole proprietor, you’ll file your business taxes along with your personal taxes.
 When tax season rolls around, you’ll typically file a Profit or Loss From Business (Sole Proprietorship), which is Schedule C (Form 1040).

-As a sole proprietorship, taxes are paid based on the profit from your business, rather than the entire income of your business.
-Depending on how well your business does financially in a given year, you will usually owe fewer taxes.
+Sole proprietorship taxes are paid based on the profit from your business, rather than the entire income of your business.
+Depending on how well your business does financially in a given year, you will usually owe fewer taxes, and you may be eligible for certain tax deductions.
+We suggest consulting a tax expert or accountant to learn more.

 *Keep in mind that if your LLC has more than one member, you cannot file as a sole proprietorship.